Chapter 26, CITY COUNCIL

 A. All amendments to legislation which are deemed in violation of the law shall be deemed out of order.

-B. All amendments to legislation shall be in writing and copies of same shall be provided to the City Clerk.
+B. All amendments to legislation shall be made (i) at a regular or special meeting or (ii) in writing prior to said meeting and copies of same shall be provided to all members of Council, the City Clerk, and Corporation Counsel.

 C. All amendments to legislation may be referred, delayed or otherwise disposed of without delay or prejudice to the legislation itself.